osmannkartall/knowzone/README.md

 Startup script is divided into 4 steps:

-1. Create a Kind cluster
+1. Create a minikube cluster
 2. Generate Kubernetes manifests
 3. Deploy secret and MongoDB operator
 4. Run Tilt developer environment

 You can quit Tilt by pressing Ctrl-C. This does not remove the environment, you can start the development environment again with `tilt up`.
 If you want to remove the whole infrastructure, run `./init-local.sh clean`.
-This tears down the Kind cluster, removes the generated manifests and the cloned MongoDB repository.
+This tears down the minikube cluster, removes the generated manifests and the cloned MongoDB repository.

 ## Running on Azure Kubernetes Service Cluster